jeremylvln/Shulker/docs/src/guide/recipes/enabling-proxy-protocol.md

 :::

-:::note
+:::warning

-Your cloud provider *may* also expect you of adding some annotations to the Service as well for them to configure properly your load balancer.
+Your cloud provider _may_ also expect you of adding some annotations to the Service as well for them to configure properly your load balancer.
 Check out your cloud provider documentation to learn more.